Ironeer/lingueeApi/README.md

 # lingueeApi
-An Api to get transator results from www.linguee.de
+An Api to get translations from www.linguee.de